 Patch for Yoast SQLi Vulnerability

 The latest version of WordPress SEO by Yoast (1.7.4) was known to be susceptible during the publication of the fault.
 However, the vulnerability seems to be fixed by Yoast developers as they upgraded the changelog some hours ago and that now mentions the latest version contains fixed possible CSRF and blind SQL injection vulnerabilities in bulk editor.“

 It is believed that a WordPress SEO site is not complete until you have installed the WordPress Yoast for SEO.
 For those who want to improve the search engine traffic of their websites through this plugin, they have a critical issue at hand due to this vulnerability.

-You can also enable fully automate update of the plugins that you have from Manage > Plugins & Themes > Auto Updates tab, if you have the WordPress 3.7 installed.
+You can also enable fully automate the update of the plugins that you have from Manage > Plugins & Themes > Auto Updates tab if you have the WordPress 3.7 installed.